Epigenetic therapy: Diabetic retinopathy

 Type 2 diabetes mellitus (T2DM) has many variations and factors that influence how it affects the body.
 DNA methylation is a process by which methyl groups attach to DNA structure causing the gene to not be expressed.
 This is thought to be an epigenetic cause of T2DM by causing the body to develop an insulin resistance and inhibit the production of beta cells in the pancreas.
 Because of the repressed genes the body does not regulate blood sugar transport to cells, causing a high concentration of glucose in the blood stream.

 Another variation of T2DM is mitochondrial reactive oxygen species (ROS) which causes a lack of antioxidants in the blood.
 This leads to oxidation stress of cells leading to the release of free radicals inhibiting blood glucose regulation and hyperglycemic conditions.
 This leads to persistent vascular complications that can inhibit blood flow to limbs and the eyes.
-This persistent hyperglycemic environment is leads to DNA methylation as well because the chemistry within chromatin in the nucleus is affected.
+This persistent hyperglycemic environment leads to DNA methylation as well because the chemistry within chromatin in the nucleus is affected.

 Current medicine used by T2DM sufferers includes Metformin hydrochloride which stimulates production in the pancreas and promotes insulin sensitivity.
 A number of preclinical studies have suggested that adding a treatment to metformin that would inhibit acetylation and methylation of DNA and histone complexes.
 DNA methylation occurs throughout the human genome and is believed to be a natural method of suppressing genes during development.
 Treatments targeting specific genes with methylation and acetylation inhibitors is being studied and debated.

+Autism spectrum disorder

+Autism or autism spectrum disorder (ASD) is a neurodevelopmental disorder discovered in 1943.
+It is part of a growing group of disorders called pervasive developmental disorders (PDDs), which are becoming increasingly common up to 1 in 110 in the United States and 1 in 64 in the United Kingdom.